vsouza/awesome-ios/README.md

  * [MMMarkdown](https://github.com/mdiep/MMMarkdown) - An Objective-C static library for converting Markdown to HTML.
  * [DTCoreText](https://github.com/Cocoanetics/DTCoreText) - Methods to allow using HTML code with CoreText.
  * [DTRichTextEditor](https://github.com/Cocoanetics/DTRichTextEditor) - A rich-text editor for iOS.
+ * [NBEmojiSearchView](https://github.com/neerajbaid/NBEmojiSearchView) - A searchable emoji dropdown view that can be integrated with a text control

 ### Walkthrough / Intro / Tutorial
  * [Onboard](https://github.com/mamaral/Onboard) - Easily create a beautiful and engaging onboarding experience with only a few lines of code.